-Stroll around the city
+Stroll Around the City

-17) Experience the Heritage trail Ipoh
+17) Experience the Heritage Trail Ipoh

 18) River Walk @ Kinta Riverfront Hotel

 The Ipoh Kinta Riverfront Walk in Ipoh is known as the Mini I-City of Ipoh, similarly to Shah Alam, there are many beautiful LED lights on the trees.
-But not only that, the River Walk also has plenty of great halal restaurants facing the Ipoh River and, overall, this is a good place to just chill out and enjoy the fresh breeze and pretty lights at night.
+Not only that, the River Walk also has plenty of great halal restaurants facing the Ipoh River and, overall, this is a good place to just chill out and enjoy the fresh breeze and pretty lights at night.

 Opening Hour: 7am – 11pm

-19)Walk around the Royal Ipoh Club
+19)Walk Around the Royal Ipoh Club

 Although this place is restricted for its members only, it is still worth dropping by just to admire the architecture and the history behind this building